niyazPT/niyazPT/README.md

-# 6-Month Backend Development Roadmap
-## From Zero to AI-Assisted Coding Confidence
+# Zero to AI-Assisted Coding Confidence

 > **Goal:** Build solid fundamentals so that when you use AI assistance or "vibe coding," you understand what's happening under the hood and can debug/optimize effectively.